CodeConstantin/react-frontend-test/README.md

 - The rendered list will display results and associated metadata, as per wireframe
 - If there are more than 10 matching items, render a “show more” button – when this button is clicked, the next 10 items should be revealed

-The aim of this exercise is to test your React knowledge, therefore we do not expect you to use libraries for component functionality, i.e. react-autosuggest or react.autocomplete.

-We expect you to be able to demo your work, so please ensure that your code can be rendered in a browser.

 ### What we're looking for

 - Clean, maintainable, code backed by tests (using a library of your choice)
 - A README file describing how to run the code and tests
 - Git commits at regular intervals, demonstrating iterative development
 - Pragmatism - i.e. no over-engineering

+## Please note

+- The aim of this exercise is to test your React knowledge, therefore we do not expect you to use libraries for component functionality, i.e. react-autosuggest or react.autocomplete.
+- We expect you to be able to demo your work, so please ensure that your code can be rendered in a browser.